w33ble/harvestjs-express/src/documents/lessons/express-server.html.md

 You got an error?
 Well, that's no good.
 So why did this happen?
 Well, this application has some dependencies on third party libraries, referred to as *modules* in the node world, and you still haven't installed them.
 These modules are defined in `package.json`.

-The `package.json` file uses the JSON, or *Javascript Object Notation*, data structure, which is essentially a key-value structure.
+The `package.json` file uses JSON, or *Javascript Object Notation*, data structure, which is essentially a key-value structure.
 Take a look at that file to see what I mean.
 Note the `dependencies` key, and the modules defined there.

+But wait, didn't we already install express?
+Why isn't that dependency met?
+We did install express before, but we installed it globally with the `-g` flag, which will expose the command line tool, but not the web application component.
+We need to install it locally for this project, which is what the `package.json` file helps us do.

-Now, let's install those modules.
+Let's install those modules.
 To do that, we'll use `npm`, the *Node Package Manager*.
-Since our modules are defined in `package.json`, we simply run `npm install` and it'll do the rest.
+Since our modules are defined in `package.json`, we simply run `npm install` and it'll do the rest automatically.

 <hr>